PJMcDonough/OOP-notes/Arrays, Strings and Regular Expressions.md

 ```
 To iterate over the numbers, we would need to either use an enhanced for loop (`for(int [] row : numbers)`) or manually check the length of each array.
 # Misc
+## Javadoc
+We use a special form of comment starting with `/**`.
+Javadoc is then extracted from the source code.
+We usually just look at the comments in the source code, but it's the same stuff.
+You have Seen Javadoc on Oracle's website.
 ## Swap
 To swap two things of type `T` (for example variables or places in arrays), we do the following.
 ```java